Siamese Foundation Models for Crystal Structure Prediction: Results

-\paragraph{Finetuning on downstream tasks} After pretraining, DAO-G is well-suited for the CSP task and can be readily finetuned without modifying its architecture (\cref{sec:exp_structure_generation}).
+After pretraining, DAO-G is well-suited for the CSP task and can be readily finetuned without modifying its architecture.
 This seamless transition stems from the close alignment between the pretraining process and the CSP objective.
-Complementing this, we assess the versatility of DAO-P for predicting properties beyond energy by finetuning it on eight different datasets, each with a unique prediction head (\cref{sec:exp_property_prediction}).
-More importantly, DAO-G and DAO-P can collaborate to facilitate the analyses of superconductors (\cref{sec:exp_supercon}).
-In particular, DAO-G is finetuned to generate 3D structures of superconductors, and DAO-P is finetuned to estimate the $T_c$ value using augmented structures generated by DAO-G.
+We first introduce the CrysDB pretraining dataset (\cref{sec:pretraining_dataset}) and quantify the performance gains conferred by Stage \Rst's pretraining on a deduplicated version of CrysDB for both our framework and baseline methods (\cref{sec:exp_structure_generation}).
+We then investigate the advantages of Stage \Rnd's pretraining that incorporates unstable structures relaxed via DAO-P (\cref{sec:exp_relaxation}).
+Furthermore, we demonstrate DAO-G’s capacity for generating polymorphic structures (\cref{sec:exp_poly}) and illustrate how energy-based guidance further prioritizes the generation of thermodynamically stable materials (\cref{sec:exp_guidance}).
+Beyond structural generation, we assess the versatility of DAO-P in predicting diverse material properties by finetuning it across eight distinct datasets, each utilizing a specialized prediction head (\cref{sec:exp_property_prediction}).
+Crucially, DAO-G and DAO-P can synergistically collaborate to facilitate the analysis of superconductors (\cref{sec:exp_supercon}): DAO-G is finetuned to generate 3D superconducting architectures, while DAO-P leverages these augmented structures to accurately estimate critical temperatures ($T_c$).